 The points below will help you set that important groundwork.

-1. What’s Your Goal In Building A Data Pipeline?
+1. What’s Your Goal In Building A Real-Time Data Pipeline?

 Right off the bat, it is important to know what your goal is.
 Ask yourself: Why are you trying to create and implement a data pipeline for your operations?
 Try to identify the benefits it will bring to your business.